GeekInTheNorth/GeekInTheNorth.github.io/StottSecurity.md

           <li><strong>Violation Handling:</strong> Add blocked domains straight into your CSP straight from the violation report screen</li>
           <li><strong>Agency Allow List:</strong> Automatically update your Content Security Policies across multiple instances based on a centrally managed allow list.</li>
           <li><strong>Supports Nonce:</strong> Supports nonce attributes on script and style tags.
 Automatically applied for traditional CMS pages, must be applied in UI code for Headless solutions.</li>
+          <li><strong>Layered by Scope:</strong> Define sources globally and refine them by application, host and page, merged into a single policy for the page being served.</li>
         </ul>
       </div>
     </div>